How to Draw a Portrait of the Head

 4. Loosely fill in all the shadows

-Now it’s time to mass-in all the shadow shapes together, including the hair.
-This shadow will define the light structures of the head.
+Now it’s time to shade in all the shadow shapes together, including the hair.
+Adding in this shadow will suddenly define the light structures of the head as well.
 Already you will have a credible solid head with simple well defined shapes that should begin to resemble the model.

 5. Create different values within the shadows.